MomX/Momocs/README.md

 * __Graphical methods__
  * Morphospaces for all morphometrics methods (and for combined views*) x PCA, LDA
- * Thin plate splines and deformation grids
+ * Thin plate splines and variation around deformation grids
  * Family pictures and quick inspection of whole datasets
  * Many other morphometrics plots